Dublin Flights & Hotels with Latebreaks

 Shoppers will get carried away exploring the many shops and department stores in the Irish capital, with the best shopping located on Grafton Street, Henry Street and in Temple Bar.

-A pleasant city to wander around, tourists can choose from traditional Irish gifts, such as crystal, jewellery and knitwear, Guinness souvenirs and general shopping.
+A pleasant city to wander around, tourists can choose from traditional Irish gifts, such as crystal, jewelry and knitwear, Guinness souvenirs and general shopping.

 A number of airlines, including budget carriers, fly into Dublin from across the UK and it is also possible to travel over by ferry from Liverpool and Holyhead.